-What kind of mole or gopher do I have?
+What kind of Rodent do I have?

 Identify your mole or gopher by location and the type of damage they do.
 What do they look like and what do they eat?